LTC Bullet: Surplus Won't Save Us

 * * *

-"The message from our long-term simulations, which incorporate CBO's
+"The message from our long-term simulations, which incorporate CBO's 10-year estimates, remains the same as it was a year

-10-year estimates, remains the same as it was a year ago.
-Indeed, it is the same as when we first
+ago.
+Indeed, it is the same as when we

-published long-term simulations in 1992.
+first published long-term simulations in 1992.

 Even if all projected unified surpluses are saved and used for debt

 reduction, deficits reappear in 2042.
+If

-in 2019. . . .
-In both scenarios
+. . .
+In both scenarios deficits would

-deficits would eventually grow to unsustainable levels absent policy changes.
+eventually grow to unsustainable levels absent policy changes.

 "To move into a future with no changes in federal health and retirement

 programs is to envision a very different role for the federal government.
-Assuming, for example, that Congress and the
+Assuming, for example, that

-surpluses our long-term model shows a world by 2030 in which Social Security,
+Security surpluses our long-term model shows a world by 2030 in which Social

-federal budget.
-Under this scenario,
+the federal budget.
+Under this

 "Little room would be left for other federal spending priorities such as

 national defense, education, and law enforcement.
-Absent changes in the structure of Social Security and Medicare,
+Absent changes in the structure of Social

-some time during the 2040s government would do nothing but mail checks to the
+Security and Medicare, some time during the 2040s government would do nothing

-elderly and their healthcare providers.
+but mail checks to the elderly and their healthcare providers.
+Accordingly, substantive reform of Social

-remains critical to recapturing our future fiscal flexibility." (pps.
+Security and health programs remains critical to recapturing our future fiscal

+flexibility." (pps.
 8-10)

 * * *